-Challenge number Detail of challenge 1 Attendance - Our attendance is below national average and in the region of one hundred pupils have attendance at less that 90%.
+Challenge number Detail of challenge 1.
+Not enough children are achieving Age Related Expectations in Reading, Writing and Maths.
+2. Attendance - Our attendance is below national average and in the region of one hundred pupils have attendance at less than 90%.
 It is rare for all the children to be in at the same time.
-Many parents do not see the importance of regular attendance and verbalise that as a school we push this too much.
-2 Lack of parental engagement and support for the children at home.
+Many parents do not see the importance of regular attendance and verbalise that, as a school, we push this too much.
+3. Lack of parental engagement and support for the children at home.
 This is for a variety of reasons: poor living conditions, working day and night shift patterns, poor education themselves, not seeing the importance of the interaction with the children.
-3 Limited life experience.
+4. Limited life experience.
 East Cowes is a beautiful place to live and many generations of families stay within the community that they have been brought up in.
 This can reduce aspiration.
-4 Poverty and poor nutrition.
-5 Poor reading skills and poor vocabulary acquisition.
+5. Poverty and poor nutrition.
+6. Poor reading skills and poor vocabulary acquisition.